Background pattern

 • Transient loss of vision (contact an ophthalmologist immediately).

-• Significant decrease in red and white blood cells and platelets (pancytopenia)
+• Decrease in the number of red and white blood cells and platelets (pancytopenia).

-The administration of quinolone and fluoroquinolone antibiotics has been associated with very rare cases of long-lasting or permanent adverse reactions (even months or years) or permanent, such as tendon inflammation, tendon rupture, joint pain, limb pain, difficulty walking, abnormal sensations such as pinpricks, tingling, itching, numbness, or pain (neuropathy), depression, fatigue, sleep disturbances, memory loss, and hearing, vision, taste, and smell loss, in some cases regardless of the presence of pre-existing risk factors.
+The administration of antibiotics containing quinolones and fluoroquinolones has been associated with very rare cases of long-lasting (even months or years) or permanent adverse reactions, such as tendon inflammation, tendon rupture, joint pain, limb pain, difficulty walking, abnormal sensations such as pins and needles, tingling, burning, numbness, or pain (neuropathy), fatigue, decreased memory and concentration, effects on mental health (including sleep disorders, anxiety, panic attacks, depression, and suicidal ideation), as well as alterations in hearing, vision, taste, and smell, have been associated with the administration of quinolone and fluoroquinolone antibiotics in some cases, regardless of pre-existing risk factors.

-Cases of increased size and weakening or tearing of the aortic wall (aneurysms and dissections) have been reported, which could lead to rupture and be fatal, and heart valve insufficiency in patients who have received fluoroquinolones.
-See section 2.
+There have been reports of increased size and weakening or tearing of the aortic wall (aneurysms and dissections), which could lead to rupture and be fatal, and heart valve disorders in patients who have received fluoroquinolones.
+See also section 2.

 Unknown frequency(cannot be estimated from available data)

-• Clearly defined, red, and scaly patches with or without blisters that appear in the hours following moxifloxacino administration and disappear with residual post-inflammatory hyperpigmentation; they usually reappear in the same skin or mucosa area with subsequent moxifloxacino exposure
+• Clearly defined erythematous patches with/without blisters that appear in the hours following moxifloxacino administration and disappear with residual post-inflammatory hyperpigmentation; they usually reappear in the same area of the skin or mucosa with subsequent exposure to moxifloxacino.

 The following symptoms have been observed more frequently in patients treated intravenously: